 Finally, Work in Progress

-On a personal note, Dr. Marsh is working on a fantasy novel, The Dire Deeds of the Guild of Ornamental Hermits, a tale of mid-life magic and adventure.
+On a personal note, Dr. Marsh has completed her first fantasy novel, The Dire Deeds of the Guild of Ornamental Hermits, a tale of mid-life magic and adventure, and is currently seeking literary representation.
 As you might expect from a sexologist, the book includes characters who are intersex, transgender, gender queer/fluid, gender plural, gay, asexual, bisexual, lesbian, heterosexual, non-monogamous, kinky, and so on.
 The novel is set in the Puna district of Hawai’i Island.